cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 ## Debug the agent within the stack

-1) Please comment/uncomment the two places in the [flaskapp init] file to avoid asynchronous deployment via Celery (highlighted with a `NOTE`)
-2) Overwrite `Command` in stack-manager config file with (i.e., to keep container alive indefinitely while doing nothing)
+1) Overwrite `Command` in stack-manager config file with (i.e., to keep container alive indefinitely while doing nothing)
     ```
     "ContainerSpec": {
         "Command": [